sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 ```

 The major differences between here and local tests are:
-1. the contract needs to be depoyed first;
+1. the contract needs to be deployed first;
 2. the contract instance is connected to a real provider, which broadcasts transactions to the blockchain.

 ### Create a smart contract instance from a transaction